scrapy/scrapy/docs/topics/exporters.rst

    :type include_headers_line: boolean

-   The additional keyword arguments of this constructor are passed to the :class:`BaseItemExporter` constructor, and then to the `csv.writer`_ constructor, so you can use any `csv.writer` constructor argument to customize this exporter.
+   The additional keyword arguments of this constructor are passed to the :class:`BaseItemExporter` constructor, and the leftover arguments to the `csv.writer`_ constructor, so you can use any `csv.writer` constructor argument to customize this exporter.

    A typical output of this exporter would be::